Alejogb1/job-board/blog-data/how-can-i-trigger-an-airflow-dag-depending-on-dagrunconf-content.md

 id: "how-can-i-trigger-an-airflow-dag-depending-on-dagrunconf-content"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I recall a particularly sticky situation a few years back involving exactly this—triggering airflow dag runs based on the content of their `dag_run.conf`.
 We were dealing with a complex data ingestion pipeline, and we needed to dynamically adjust the workflow based on parameters passed during manual or programmatic triggering.
 Let me walk you through how I approached it and some key considerations.

 The crux of the matter is that `dag_run.conf` provides a mechanism for injecting parameters when triggering a DAG.
 These parameters are essentially a dictionary, which airflow exposes through the jinja templating engine within various components of a dag – most notably, tasks.
-Now, using these parameters to *directly* dictate whether a dag *should* trigger is a nuanced problem, because DAG schedules are handled outside of the running DAG itself.
+Now, using these parameters to _directly_ dictate whether a dag _should_ trigger is a nuanced problem, because DAG schedules are handled outside of the running DAG itself.
 We can't dynamically modify those schedules on a per-trigger basis.
-However, we *can* control execution flow within the dag itself based on the `conf` parameters, effectively mimicking a trigger condition.
+However, we _can_ control execution flow within the dag itself based on the `conf` parameters, effectively mimicking a trigger condition.

 Here’s the general strategy I’ve found most reliable:

 1.  **Entry Point Task with Conditional Logic:** The first task in your DAG should act as a gatekeeper.
 It reads the `dag_run.conf` and then branches the execution accordingly.
 If certain parameters are present or have specific values, the DAG continues.
 Otherwise, it might do nothing, effectively terminating the dag before any meaningful work is done.

-2.  **Sensors as a Guardrail (Optional):** If you need to wait for specific conditions to be met *before* continuing the dag execution rather than just deciding to halt, you might want to employ a sensor that checks for the condition based on the `conf` dictionary.
+2.  **Sensors as a Guardrail (Optional):** If you need to wait for specific conditions to be met _before_ continuing the dag execution rather than just deciding to halt, you might want to employ a sensor that checks for the condition based on the `conf` dictionary.
 For example, the sensor could check for a specific file's existence or wait for an external api endpoint to return specific data specified in the config.

 3.  **Parameterized Subsequent Tasks:** The remaining tasks in your DAG can then leverage the `dag_run.conf` values for their own processing logic, providing further customizability.
 This is where the true power of this approach lies— dynamically shaping your workflow behavior.